yukiko0219/teamExercise/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+class Leader
+this class keeps track of the progress of different members of the team and picks the member most suited as a leader
 ADT: Priority Queue to pick the member node with the best performance/ nodes will be the memebrs with informations on their perfomances

+set_up(): setup the UI for the program/restore the data from last session from the separate data.txt file

-get_info(): Get the info from the stdin
+get_info(): Get the informations on the input data from the stdin store/update the info on a separate data.txt file

+update(): update the nodes on of priority queue based on new statistics

+assign_meetings(date date) :assign meetings at a specific time and date

+assign_tasks(string member_name, string taskname) :assign a specific task to a member

+pick_leader(): returns the Member object with the best performance

+inner class method(Member)
 calculate_weight(): Calculate the weighted average of each member's performance(20% on attendance, 30% compleetion rate of the tasks...)

-update(): update the nodes on of priority queue based on new statistics

 This would also include the class Member node listed above.